stevenferrer/nero/README.md

 See official [postgres template](./pg_template.go) for reference.

+## Limitations

+Currently, we only support basic CRUD and aggregate operations (i.e. count, sum).
+If you have more complex requirements other than that, we suggest that you just write your repositories manually, at least for now.

+We're still in the process of brain-storming how to elegantly support other operations such as joins.
+If you have any ideas, we'd love to hear from you!

 ## Standing on the shoulders of giants

 This project wouldn't be possible without the amazing open-source projects it was built upon: